 - Dead load clips installed with the sill that offer increased structural reinforcement, transferring the window’s weight back into the structure

-Benefits of GreenGirt CMH XO
+Benefits of GreenGirt XO

-The GreenGirt CMH XO system installed at the window along with GreenGirt CMH Z-girts installed on the walls, demonstrating synergy between the two GreenGirt CMH continuous insulation systems.
+The GreenGirt XO system installed at the window along with GreenGirt CMH Z-girts installed on the walls, demonstrating synergy between the two GreenGirt CMH continuous insulation systems.

-GreenGirt CMH XO delivers thermal efficiency levels up to 97%, compared to legacy systems’ 45% thermal efficiency, removing wood and steel components that compromise thermal resistance and more than doubling the effective R-value.
+GreenGirt XO delivers thermal efficiency levels up to 97%, compared to legacy systems’ 45% thermal efficiency, removing wood and steel components that compromise thermal resistance and more than doubling the effective R-value.
 The system also eliminates metal fasteners that penetrate the insulation layer that would normally lead to increased thermal bridging.

 This system is design-flexible, compatible with different window types such as punched openings, storefronts, small curtain walls, and ribbon windows.

-To maintain a building’s structural integrity at building openings, GreenGirt CMH XO mitigates creep and material fatigue, keeping the building functional and strong throughout its lifetime.
+To maintain a building’s structural integrity at building openings, GreenGirt XO mitigates creep and material fatigue, keeping the building functional and strong throughout its lifetime.

-Just like with all CMH solutions, the GreenGirt CMH XO system remains committed to sustainable practices, reducing energy waste and embodied carbon to continue the mission to net-zero carbon emissions in the construction industry.
+Just like with all CMH solutions, the GreenGirt XO system remains committed to sustainable practices, reducing energy waste and embodied carbon to continue the mission to net-zero carbon emissions in the construction industry.

 Conclusion

 Thermal bridging and thermal loss create major challenges to thermal and energy efficiency at building openings.
-Ditching legacy systems and upgrading to GreenGirt CMH XO provides the ultimate solution to reinforcing thermal efficiency and structural integrity for every window type.
-Don’t put your building’s energy and structural performance in jeopardy: install GreenGirt CMH XO to secure the future of your building’s walls and openings.
+Ditching legacy systems and upgrading to GreenGirt XO provides the ultimate solution to reinforcing thermal efficiency and structural integrity for every window type.
+Don’t put your building’s energy and structural performance in jeopardy: install GreenGirt XO to secure the future of your building’s walls and openings.